pubky/pubky-knowledge-base/Explore/Technologies/Paykit.md

 Paykit is designed as a **layer 2 protocol** on top of Pubky Core:
 - Uses Pubky Homeservers for storage
-- Leverages Pubky's public key identity system
+- Leverages Pubky's public-key identity system
 - Integrates with Pubky's DHT-based discovery
 - Extends Pubky with payment-specific functionality